Radio Bilingüe: History

 Founded in 1976 by Hugo Morales along with Latino activists, farmworkers, and community members, Radio Bilingüe (RB) became the first full-power FM radio station to provide media access and culturally and socially relevant news and information to the growing Spanish-speaking community of California’s Central Valley.
-RB is a non-profit, educational, public radio network aimed at serving primarily underserved and underrepresented Latinos, as well as to other minority communities, living in the United States.
+RB is a non-profit, educational, public radio network aimed at serving primarily underserved and underrepresented Latinos, as well as other minority communities living in the United States.

 Radio Bilingüe became formally incorporated in July 1977 when its articles of incorporation were signed.
 Two years later, on August 20, 1979, the Federal Communications Commission (FCC) approved Radio Bilingüe's application for its first station, KSJV 91.5 FM in Fresno.
 The radio station's first broadcast took place on July 4, 1980; but it wasn’t until August 5, 1980, that the FCC legally granted Radio Bilingüe its noncommercial educational FM station license.

 Radio Bilingüe’s first home was on the fourth floor of the Mason Building of the Fulton Mall in downtown Fresno.
 Its 16,000-watt transmitter, located on Eshom Point in the Sierra Nevada, had the capacity to reach the Chicano and Mexican community living in the Central Valley of California between the cities of Merced and Bakersfield.
 Radio Bilingüe began featuring public-affairs shows focusing on farmworker issues in addition to musical content.
 The station would also broadcast forums and call-in shows on various topics, such as immigration reform, pesticides, labor law, and bilingual education.
 At the time of its establishment, Radio Bilingüe became the first bilingual public radio station in a major market and the third bilingual station in the United States.